m0nkmaster/groove-cli/documentation/user-guide/commands.md

 Transport
 - `play` – Start playback
 - `stop` – Stop playback
+ - `clear` – Clear the terminal output region used by live view

 Tracks
 - `track "Name"` – Add a new track